Positivity-preserving and entropy-bounded discontinuous Galerkin method for the chemically reacting, compressible Euler equations. Part II: The multidimensional case: Transport step: Entropy-bounded discontinuous Galerkin method in multiple dimensions

-where a schematic of this multidimensional three-point system is given in Figure~\ref{fig:quasi-1D_system}.
-Our goal here is to apply the above results of the one-dimensional three-point system to the multidimensional system.
+where a schematic of this three-point system is given in Figure~\ref{fig:quasi-1D_system}.
 To analyze the classical Riemann problems associated with the interfaces, we introduce a rotated coordinate system with orthonormal basis $\left\{ n,t_{1},\ldots,t_{d-1}\right\} $.
 With this change of basis and letting $x^{\parallel}$ denote the coordinate in the $n$-direction, the projected (homogeneous) governing equations are given by~\citep{Gue16}

 with

 and

 where the velocity is expanded as